webxos/macroslow/README.md

 | **🌠 GalaxyCraft** | Fun Open Sandbox MMO where user can explore a lightweight three js galaxy | (Coming Soon)
 | **🌠 GIBS Telescope** | View NASA API Data real time with Gibs telescope terminal and AR features.
 OBS Streaming Output | (Coming Soon)

+## Jupyter Notebook Support (Coming Soon) ##

+With Vial MCP integration, your Jupyter notebook evolves from an isolated analysis environment into a connected powerhouse that can leverage the full capabilities of your organization's data and tooling ecosystem while maintaining the flexibility and interactivity that makes notebooks so valuable for data science work.

 ## 🏗️ System Architecture

 ```mermaid